DatPanDat/PlayerReplace/README.md

 # PlayerReplace
-Originally ["DCReplace Port"](https://github.com/DatPanDat/DCReplace) attempt that I've decided to try expend a bit. (probably will get worse)
+Originally ["DCReplace Port"](https://github.com/DatPanDat/DCReplace) attempt that I've decided to try expend a bit.

-#Feature
+# Features
-Replaces a player with a random spectator if they get disconnected.
-The replaced player with gain everything but the disconnected player status effects, but I might try that later.
+- Replaces a player with a random spectator if they get disconnected.
+With everything from inventories to status effects kept the same.
+- If they're a 079, the replaced player will gets the correct EXP, AP, and the Room they were in.
+- On the case of no replacement, their items and ragdoll will spawn with customizable reasons, and a broadcast to the server.
+- Changing the broadcast message, time, and roles to ignore in the config.

 Code quite literally taken from ["Cyanox62/DCReplace"](https://github.com/Cyanox62/DCReplace) two years old build and is quite literally my first project in C#, feel free to publicly shame me.

+Special thanks to @UserNonExist for suffering through my stupidity and helping me get this to work.

 # Installation

 **[EXILED](https://github.com/Exiled-Team/EXILED) must be installed for this to work.**

 Place the "DCReplace.dll" file in your Plugins folder.
-Set `disconnect_drop: false` in your gameplay config.
+Set `disconnect_drop: false` in your gameplay config if you don't want stuffs to get wacky.